puskarpeter/frinxio.github.io/frinx-machine/use-cases/FRINX Machine Demo Manual/FRINX Machine Demo Manual.md

 https://services.frinx.io/frinxui/

 Press the “login” button in the upper right of the screen and authenticate yourself.
-For credential please contact "info@frinx.io" to access the FRINX Machine instance.
+For credentials please contact "info@frinx.io" to access the FRINX Machine instance.

 You will see the following **FRINX Machine dashboard**: